St. John's Baptismal Guidelines & Info

 Parents must provide sponsor certificates for each Catholic Godparent.
 At least one Godparent MUST be a practicing Catholic.
 The Godparent should contact the Church where he/she is currently registered to request a sponsor certificate.

-If a Christian Witness is chosen to participate in and witness the baptism, no documentation is needed.
+If a Christian Witness is chosen to participate in and witness the baptism documentation is required.

 If two sponsors are chosen, one must be male, the other female.